ronaldormelo/edpsuperluminal-laminas/README.md

 Introduction
 ------------
-EdpSuperluminal is a Laminas module that caches the Zend classes used by your application into a single file.
+EdpSuperluminal is a module for Laminas framework (ZF3) that caches the Zend classes used by your application into a single file.
 Including this file greatly reduces the execution time of your application, as the calls to the standard autoloader are almost entirely eliminated.